 Head lice are not uncommon among school aged children.
 When a student is identified with head lice at CCS, the parents will be contacted to pick up the student and obtain treatment.
-CCS will provide a packet with information from the CDC on treatment options for the student and the affected household.
-If you identify head lice on your child outside of school, please notify CCS.
-Students may return to school after proof of proper treatment.
-Clearance from a health professional may be necessary in some cases.
+If you identify head

 MEDICINE DISBURSEMENT POLICY

 The proper care and safety of students while they are at school is of paramount importance to the CCS Administration, Faculty, and Staff.
 Key to this is the disbursement of over-the-counter (OTC) medications and prescription drugs to students consistent with nominal school policies and federal and state laws.
 The CCS Medicine Disbursement Policy defines how these drugs will be managed and disbursed to students during the school day.
 Any exceptions to this policy will require CCS Administration and Headmaster approval.